xebia-functional/coding-guidelines/css/README.md

 * Include a single space after the colon of a declaration.
 * Shorthand lowercase hex values (e.g. `#fff` not `#FFFFFF`).
 * Use single or double quotes consistently.
 Preference is double quotes (e.g. `content: "";` not `content: ''`).
-* Separate rulesets with a blank line.
+* Separate rulesets with *one* blank line.
+* Separate sections with *two* blank lines (e.g. two blank lines after the last ruleset before entering a new section comment).

 **Correct:**